This post was originally published on February 26, 2016 and was updated with new information on January 30, 2020.

 In the next section, I’ll share some more details on the integrated project management approach.

+III.
 Key Components of Integrated Project Management

 Although the implementation is subjective depending on the size and scale of your organization, theoretically speaking, integrated project management has the following key components: